What is the force on a magnetic dipole?: Introduction

 There has been some controversy in the literature about what is the correct expression for the force on a magnetic dipole.
 Textbooks generally give the expression\footnote{We use Gaussian units with c=1.}

 for the force $\bf F$ on a magnetic dipole {\bmu} in a magnetic field $\bf B$.
-This is derived, for example, for the magnetic dipole moment of a localized current density in \cite{j}\footnote{The third edition (1999) of this textbook repeats the derivation of the second edition, but then adds the statement ``The effective force in Newton's equation of motion of mass times acceleration is (5.69), augmented by $(1/c^2)(d/dt){\bf(E\times\bmu)}$", presumably basing this on the claims in \cite{v} and \cite{h}.} and \cite{b}, and for a small current loop in \cite{jf}.
+This is derived, for example, for the magnetic dipole moment of a localized current density in \cite{j}\footnote{The third edition (1999) of this textbook repeats the derivation of the second edition giving Eq.~(1) above, but then adds the statement ``The effective force in Newton's equation of motion of mass times acceleration is (5.69), augmented by $(1/c^2)(d/dt){\bf(E\times\bmu)}$.", presumably basing this on the claims in \cite{v} and \cite{h}.} and \cite{b}, and for a small current loop in \cite{jf}.
 On the other hand, two papers\cite{v,h} have given arguments that the force on a magnetic dipole should be

 Which of these equations is the correct one?
 In this paper, we show that the arguments made in \cite{v} and \cite{h} are not correct, and the usual textbook equation (\ref{f1}) gives the correct force on a magnetic dipole.
-We also show that, with Eq. (\ref{f1}), overall momentum is conserved in time dependent electromagnetic fields while it is not conserved if Eq. (\ref{f2}) is used.